Project

 • Erin Ingoldsby, Ph.D.
 Director

-Erin Ingoldsby has nearly 30 years of experience in applied social science research, program evaluation, and evaluation technical assistance in diverse content...
+Erin Ingoldsby has 30 years of experience in applied research, program evaluation, and evaluation technical assistance in various content areas, including child...

 • Nicole M. Miller, M.S.W.
 Senior Research Associate